Krishrx/POS-app-UI/POS_app_UI/Readme.md

-# POS App UI Web Project
+# POS App
-This project is a Point of Sale (POS) application user interface (UI) implemented using HTML, CSS, and JavaScript.
+This project is a Point of Sale (POS) application implemented using HTML, CSS, and JavaScript.
 The purpose of this project is to provide a user-friendly interface for managing cooldrinks and snacks, generating bills, accepting payments, and calculating change.
 **Check it out** https://pos-app-ui.onrender.com/

 # Features